thesyntaxslinger/syntaxslinger.com/docs/docs/software/nextcloud.md

 rm -r latest.zip
 ```

-Next we need to setup NGINX so that our server is available.
+Next we need to set up NGINX so that our server is available.
 We aren't going to use TLS for this setup since we will be using [Caddy](/homelab/software/caddy) to reverse proxy it later.

 You can find more documentation on NGINX at the [Nextcloud docs](https://docs.nextcloud.com/server/stable/admin_manual/installation/nginx.html).